milanvarady/Menu-System/docs/source/input/features.rst

 Features
 ========

-Okay so why do you need an input system?
+Okay, so why do you need an input system?
 If you ever wanted your player to move right with multiple inputs you did something like this:

  .. raw:: html